New York City Showroom

 Partner Spotlight: Bravo AV

-REFLECTEL Mirror TV in NJ
+REFLECTEL Hidden TV in NJ

 Paul Bochner (president) has been working in the custom audio/video world since 1999.
 Paul designs all systems and is personally involved with every installation, ensuring your project is managed and installed according to the industry’s highest standards.